skyportal/skyportal/doc/setup.md

 - PostgreSQL (v>=14.0)
 - Node.JS/npm (v>=16.14.0/8.3.2)
 - Bun
+- pgvector, the PostgreSQL extension supplying the `vector` type

 When installing SkyPortal on Debian-based systems, 2 additional packages are required to be able to install `pycurl` later on: